Low-Sugar Apple Crisp

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Of course a dessert with apples can’t ever be sugar-free or low-carb.
-But even with the apples, rolled oats, and small amount of brown sugar used here, this is a pretty carb-conscious dessert option for something with fruit.
-And the use of mostly Stevia in the Raw and coconut oil (or another preferred oil) would make this version of apple crisp a pretty good choice for the South Beach Diet Phase 2 or 3.
-However, almond flour is a calorie-dense food, so use portion control if you’re actively trying to lose weight.
+Of course a dessert with apples can’t ever be sugar-free or super low in carbs.
+But with about 20 net carbs per serving, this Low-Sugar Apple Crisp is a pretty carb-conscious dessert for something with fruit.
+And the use of Monkfruit Sweetener and coconut oil (or another preferred oil) would make this version of apple crisp a pretty good choice for the original South Beach Diet Phase 2 or 3.
+The recipe is also gluten-free and dairy-free.

 Find More Recipes Like This One: